Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 ### Top Principle: Design Interview == Leadership + Time Management + Domain Knowledge

-A design interview is a perfect venue to showcase leadership, time management, and communication skills, on top of  domain knowledge.
+A design interview is a perfect venue to showcase leadership, time management, and communication skills --- not just domain knowledge.

 An ML infra system has many moving parts (like all distributed systems do) --- from generating and validating training data, scheduling training, to handling high QPS how it makes the most sense for your product, to name a few.
 You need a coherent story to tie those little pieces together and gotta sell your story telling to your interviewer.
 You must be assertive when the interviewer doesn't have a strong preference, but flexible when they do.
 That's what leadership is: influencing without authority and staying open-minded to different ideas.

 Last but not least, painting a high-level picture is far from enough --- you must identify and deep dive into the most interesting parts of your system, rather than dwelling on mundane or trivial parts.
 That's where your time management instincts and domain knowledge shine.

 {{< admonition >}}
-I usually start with a user request life cycle, which is what the system is built for.
-Then, I'll discuss offline data ingestion and model training.
+I like to start with the life cycle of a user request, which is why we build the system.
+Then I'll discuss offline data ingestion and model training.

-I'd say something like: *"I'd like to go over an example user request and discuss the components involved.
-Then, we can dive into offline pipelines like feature and data generation and model training.
+I'd say something like: *"I'd like to go over a typical user request and discuss the online components.
+Then, we can dive into offline pipelines such as feature and data generation and model training.
 Does it sound good?"*

 {{< /admonition >}}

-### Online Inference: Request Life Cycle
+### Online Inference: Life Cycle of a Ranking Request

-### Offline Processing: Get Data to Train Models
+### Offline Processing: Generate Data to Train Models

 # Interview Type 2: Component Design